ral-facilities/inventory-management-system-api/README.md

 #### Prerequisites

-- You must have access to a MongoDB instance with a replica set database.
+- You must have access to a MongoDB instance with at least one replica set.

 #### Running the API